Mehrab-Tanjim/fair_search_engine_using_CLIP/README.md

 There are two modes of image search.

-1. Base Search: In this mode, we just calculate the cosine similarity and sort from highest to lowest to show the most relevant scores on the top.
+1. Base Search: In this mode, we just calculate the cosine similarity and sort from highest to lowest to show the most relevant results on the top.

 2. Fair Search: In the base mode, the top results may not show diversity.
 To rectify that we employ the Algorithm 2 from the paper: "Using Image Fairness Representations in Diversity-Based Re-ranking for Recommendations".